deepayan/isengrin/docs/outline.md

 with a linear model, we can define it as the trace of the "hat matrix" when that makes sense.

-It is unclear what we mean by the hat matrix when $A \new I$, but otherwise a natural interpretation is
+It is unclear what we mean by the hat matrix when $A \neq I$, but otherwise a natural interpretation is

 $$